- What is the timeline for each stretch/phase?

 INDOT’s Long Range Transportation Plan includes projects 25 years in the future.
-The US 31 segments through Hamilton County, Howard County (Kokomo), and Marshall and St. Joseph counties will be completed during this time period.
+The US 31 segment through Howard County opened in 2013.
+The sections through Hamilton County, and Marshall and St. Joseph counties will be completed before or by 2015.
 Other segments will be determined as the Long Range Plan is updated.

 Where can I find more information about the other projects on US 31 between Indianapolis and South Bend?